pellepelster/mango-documentation/installation/README.md

 ### Manual Installation

-If you go for manual installation, just add the update sites for the needed prerequisites to your Eclipse IDEand install the required software.
+If you go for manual installation, just add the update sites for the needed prerequisites to your Eclipse IDE and install the required software.

 #### Xtext